-Requests for Third Party Activities on the Reserve Units (Version 1\4, December 2012)
+Requests for Third Party Activities on the Reserves (Version 1_4, December 2012)

 While the primary purpose of the Desert Conservation Program (DCP) Reserve System is to provide mitigation for loss of covered species and their habitat, there are a variety of other allowable activities in the reserve system.
-The types of allowable uses vary among the Reserve System units as do requirements for formal, written permission for certain activities.
-Some Reserve System units require written concurrence from landowners and/or the U.S. Fish and Wildlife Service.
+The types of allowable uses vary among the Reserve Systems as do requirements for formal, written permission for certain activities.
+Some Reserve Systems require written concurrence from landowners and/or the U.S. Fish and Wildlife Service.
 The below process will ensure that all requests for permission are properly evaluated, notifications are made, and request responses are tracked.

-In general, activities on DCP reserve units that disturb the soil outside of open roads and trails, remove rocks, vegetation, seeds or require handling or removal of animals (including insects or spiders) require written permission from the County.
+In general, activities on DCP reserves that disturb the soil outside of open roads and trails, remove rocks, vegetation, seeds or require handling or removal of animals (including insects or spiders) require written permission from the County.
 Hunting is one exception - the DCP does not process hunting requests but defers to Nevada Department of Wildlife permits, rules, and regulations.
-Hunting is allowed in the reserve system where allowable by state law and local ordinances.